tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 tautology: if you increase the complexity of your program, you increase the risk of bugs.
 This is pretty obvious, as one could argue that bugs have a probability to appear for every line of code.

-The guidelines explain that in terms of security, one of ways the KISS principle can manifest itself is into concentrating security-critical operations in a small number of _choke points_.
+The guidelines explain that in terms of security, one of the ways the KISS principle can manifest itself is into concentrating security-critical operations in a small number of _choke points_.
 This will create a small, easily controlled interface where everything has to go through.
 The analogy is performed with a stadium: the more entrances there are, the more complicated it gets to perform high quality control on absolutely everyone.

-The balance between KISS and compartmentalized/defense in depth is that we should break things down into smaller chunks and/or provide several layers of security up to a point where the system still remains simple enough. "simple enough" being the hard part to define and unfortunately there is no secret general recipe for that.
+The balance between KISS and compartmentalized/defense in depth is that we should break things down into smaller chunks and/or provide several layers of security up to a point where the system still remains simple enough.
+"Simple enough" being the hard part to define and unfortunately there are no secret general recipes for that.

-In our implementation the choke point can indeed be considered as the judging party: by having a centralized interface through which every user has to go in order to communicate with another user, we avoid the need to control several channels of communication with their own specificities and/or security implications each.
+In our implementation the choke point can indeed be considered as the judging party: by having a centralized interface through which every player has to go in order to communicate with another player, we avoid the need to control several channels of communication with their own specificities and/or security implications each.

-The second part of the KISS principle as described in the guidelines explains how _end users_ should have a simple enough secure system because they will not deal with security themselves.
+The second part of the KISS principle as described in the guidelines explains how _end users_ (human beings) should have a simple enough secure system because they will not deal with security themselves.
 We are not really concerned about this part though as we do not really have any users but we could argue that we have only attackers: indeed, the goal of the players is to win the game and, cheating is one of the ways to achieve that, thus, one of the actions players should try to perform is cheating.

 # Future work: Game complexification